 Nervous and relieving the anxiety

 Since the polygraph test records changes in psychophysiological signs, your overall behavior has no effect on the exam.
-But, your feelings toward each single question will be considered as truthful, deceptive and indeterminate.
+But, your feelings toward every single question will be considered as truthful, deceptive and indeterminate.

 Some people are intrinsically nervous and anxious, although there is no reason to have stress.
 The fact is that you cannot do anything to reduce your anxiety.
 However, the following points can be helpful.